GDPR

 • Train our personnel on best practices and our own procedures

-• Regularly review this these procedures and policies
+• Regularly review these procedures and policies

 • Find out more about our commitment to security on our Security overview page